camibarbagallo27/IE-MAPS/README.md

 <a name="installation"/>

 ## Installation
+### Mac:

 1. Clone or download our repository.

-2. Download pycharm.
+2. Download pycharm, choose the Community download. (https://www.jetbrains.com/pycharm/download/#section=mac).

-3. Open the terminal and indicate where you saved the repository.
+3. Open terminal within your MAC:

-4. Press enter and write: python IEMaps.py.
+   1. Indicate where you have saved the file by typing: cd ~/Downloads (or folder where you have the file) and then press ENTER
+   2. To open the file type: python IEMAPS.py and then press enter

 5. Now start using our program!